MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod3_Lab1_DataUnification.md

 5. Note that the Primary Keys from the original sources cannot be merged.
 For example, we have a ContactId as the primary key from eCommerce : Contacts and we also have ContactId within Loyalty : Customers.
 In fact, we are merging these records not on ContactId, but on FullName & Email.

-6. On the ContactId for the Loyalty : Customers Entity, click the **Rename** button and rename the Display Name to **ContactIdLOYALTY** to differentiate the item from the other IDs ingested and help avoid any confusion later.
+6. On the ContactId for the Loyalty : Customers Entity, click the **Rename** button and rename the Output Field Name to **ContactIdLOYALTY** to differentiate the item from the other IDs ingested and help avoid any confusion later.

 7. Click **Save** and **Run > Run Merge and downstream processes** to start the Merge Process.